nio-blocks/state/README.md

 Properties
 ----------
 - **backup_interval**: Interval at which state is saved to disk.
 - **group_by**: What to group the signals by.
-A different state will be maintained for each group
+A different state will be maintained for each group.
 - **initial_state**: The state when none has been set by an incoming signal.
 If the `initial_state` is a python expression, it is evaluated at configuration.
 For example, if the `initial_state` is configured as `{{ datetime.datetime.utctime() }}`, the value of `initial_state` will the be time at configuration.
 - **load_from_persistence**: Upon restart, block will load the previous state and resume operation as if restart did not happen.
 - **state_expr**: Property that evaluates to state.
 If the expression cannot be evaluated, the state will not change.
-- **state_name**: String property that is the name of the appended state
+- **state_name**: String property that is the name of the appended state.

 Inputs
 ------
-- **getter**: Any list of signals.
+- **State**: Any list of signals.
 Signals that get assigned a state and/or pass through the block.
-- **setter**: Signals passed to this input set the state of the block.
-Each signal is evaluated against `state_expr` to determine the new state of the block for the signal's group.
+- **Stream**: Signals passed to this input set the state of the block.
+Each signal is evaluated against state_expr to determine the new state of the block for the signal's group.

 Outputs
 -------